tomershagrir/shop-server/README.md

 ## Prerequisites

 - Node.js 14 or higher
-- PostgreSQL
+- MongoDB
 - Redis
 - Docker and Docker Compose (for containerized setup)

 ## Running with Docker

-The application can be run using Docker and Docker Compose, which will set up the application, PostgreSQL, and Redis in containers.
+The application can be run using Docker and Docker Compose, which will set up the application, MongoDB, and Redis in containers.

 ### Build and start the containers